benrau87/ssh_keyscanner/README.md

 [shodan](https://github.com/achillean/shodan-python)
 [PySocks](https://github.com/Anorov/PySocks)
 You can get them with ```pip install -r requirements.txt``` or whatever.
 The rest should be stdlib.

+You may need to run pip install six -upgrade

 Note: I only bothered testing on python2.